 - Compiling a “launch team” that’s willing to read your book before launch and prepared to write a review on Amazon during launch week

-- Writing and scheduling emails for your main newsletter list, your launch team, and to automatically deliver your eBook freebie content
+- Writing and scheduling emails for your main newsletter list, and your launch team, and automatically delivering your eBook freebie content

-- Uploading your print book files 1 month before launch and reviewing the printed proofs, having your formatter make changes, if needed
+- Uploading your print book files 1 month before launch and reviewing the printed proofs, having your typographer make changes if needed

-- Uploading your eBook 1 week before launch
+- Uploading your eBook 1 week before the launch

 Suddenly the process of actually writing the book seems a lot less stressful than it was!
 At Paper Raven Books, this process begins during copy editing and takes a total of 12 weeks, leading right up to a 5-day launch period, running from Tuesday to Saturday.